sebastianverdejo/FNF-NoobEngine/.github/ISSUE_TEMPLATE/report-a-bug.md

 **Screenshots**
-If you want too, add screenshots to help explain your problem.
+If you want to, add screenshots to help explain your problem.